xll0328/xll0328.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a Senior c Shandong University, based in Qingdao.
+I am currently a Senior undergraduate at Shandong University, based in Qingdao.

 I am now working on Text-to-Motion generation, Multimodal reasoning and generation research.
 If you would like to have an academic discussion or cooperation, please feel free to email me at chatoncws@gmail.com.